The Mississippi River and the Central Avenue Bridge in Minneapolis.

 4. Minneapolis is a center for social justice reform

-Minneapolis has been at the center for social justice reform and working through new ways to solve racial injustices and policing issues many cities are facing.
-Being the home of George Floyd and the center for many protests that came after, this city and the rest of the world will be forever changed.
-You will find the George Floyd Memorial site that honors him as well as murals and street art throughout the city remembering him.
+The city was also the home of George Floyd and the centre for many protests that came after.
+You will find the George Floyd Memorial site that honours him, as well as murals and street art throughout the city remembering him.

 Split Rock Lighthouse on the north shore of Lake Superior in Minnesota

-5. Go north of the city
+5. There's a stunning drive north of the city

-If you have the time head north about two hours to the North Shore of Lake Superior.
-Lake Superior is the largest of the Great Lakes and ranks as the second largest lake in the world (by surface area).
 Minnesota’s North Shore refers to the shoreline of Lake Superior that runs from Duluth, Minnesota to Grand Portage near the Canadian border.
-This is a beautiful scenic drive that gets you out of the city exploring all of the impressive, natural wonders that Minnesota has to offer.
+This is a beautiful scenic drive that gets you out of the city and exploring all of the impressive natural wonders that Minnesota has to offer.

 On this drive, there are eight MN state parks, waterfalls, lighthouses, and great hiking along the way.
-During the fall season, a must-do is taking the aerial gondola in Lutsen for the best fall leaf color.
+During the fall season, a must-do is taking the aerial gondola in Lutsen for the best fall leaf colour.
 There are great restaurants, coffee shops, and stores in Grand Marais, and don’t miss Artist Point.

 Share this article